rahuman23/foundation-DSTA-NHT/docs/pcdeploy/pcdeploy.md

     ![](images/12.jpeg)

-7. This will enable the necessary services and complete the proccess.
+7. Login to the Prism Central, again.

+8. Click on Infrastructure in the App Switcher

+9. Scroll down on the side bar to go to Prism Central Settings

+10. Click on "Network Controller"

+11. Click on checkbox to enable Network Controller for VLAN Management as per screenshot below:

     ![](images/13.jpeg)

     ![](images/14.jpeg)

-8. You will see the service that has been enabled in the and completed in the cluster.
+12. You will see the service that has been enabled in the and completed in the cluster.

     ![](images/15.jpeg)

-!!!note
-       Once the Prism Element registration is complete, several management features on Prism Element will be **Read-Only** mode but fully available in Prism Central.